-Tips for Multigenerational Disney World Vacations
+6 Tips for Multigenerational Disney World Vacations

 Magazine Features, Planning Tips

+It takes careful planning to make the most of your group’s trip to the ultimate family trip: Disney World vacations.
 There’s so much to do at Walt Disney World that any vacation to the Central Florida resort requires solid preparation if you want your visit to be low-stress and full of happy memories.
-If you are organizing a multigenerational visit to Disney World with extended family, there are certain aspects of the planning process that you’ll want to pay particular attention to.
+If you are organizing a multigenerational visit to Disney World with extended family, certain aspects of the planning process will require particular attention.

 You’ll need to choose a hotel that will be comfortable for your party and find out which rides are on your family’s must-do list, among other things.
 Here are six tips for multigenerational Disney World vacations that will help you have a magical time at The Most Magical Place on Earth.